TammyDahl/DisasterResponseTweetClassifier/README.md

 # Disaster Response Tweet Classifier
+Collaborative Project | SDSU CS 545 – Machine Learning

 ## Predicting Natural Disaster Tweets Using Binary Classification

-This is a group project for a machine learning class at San Diego State.
-We are basing our project on the Kaggle competition [Natural Language Processing with Disaster Tweets](https://www.kaggle.com/competitions/nlp-getting-started/overview)
+This group project was built for SDSU’s Machine Learning course and is based on the [Kaggle competition: Natural Language Processing with Disaster Tweets](https://www.kaggle.com/competitions/nlp-getting-started/overview).
+The goal was to classify tweets during disasters into actionable categories to support emergency response systems.
+I contributed to text preprocessing, model development, and hyperparameter tuning for a multi-output random forest classifier.
+We deployed the final model using Flask and SQLite to demonstrate how unstructured text data can be transformed into meaningful, actionable output.
+This project highlights my experience with NLP workflows, model evaluation, and end-to-end machine learning deployment.

 Group Members: Tammy Dahl, Tommy Kieu, Kyle Krick, Roger Reinhardt, Jordan Spencer

-These notebooks may be run on [jupyterhub.sdsu.edu](https://jupyterhub.sdsu.edu) with the PyTorch notebook and 1 GPU.
+Environment: This project may be run on jupyterhub.sdsu.edu using the PyTorch notebook with 1 GPU.

 ## Install Additional Packages
 Assuming that you are running this from the PyTorch notebook: